 As amended May 5, 2014

-Sir Donald G. Cruickshank has served as a director of the Company since June 2005.
-Sir Donald has been Chairman of Audioboo Ltd. since April 2010.
-He was Chairman of Audioboo Ltd. from April 2010 to May 2014, Clinovia Group Ltd. from January 2004 to February 2007 and Formscape Group Ltd. from April 2003 to December 2006 and was a member of the Financial Reporting Council, the body in the U.K. responsible for oversight of the Accountancy and Actuarial professions and for corporate governance standards, from June 2001 to June 2007.
+Sir Donald G. Cruickshank has served as a director since June 2005.
+Sir Donald has been Chairman of 7digital Group plc since June 2014.
+He was Chairman of Audioboo Ltd. from April 2010 to May 2014, Clinovia Group Ltd. from January 2004 to February 2007 and Formscape Group Ltd. from April 2003 to December 2006.
+He was a member of the Financial Reporting Council, the body in the U.K. responsible for oversight of the Accountancy and Actuarial professions and for corporate governance standards, from June 2001 to June 2007.
 Sir Donald has extensive experience in a number of areas, including European regulation and telecommunications.
 His career has included assignments at McKinsey & Co.
 Inc., Times Newspapers, Virgin Group plc., Wandsworth Health Authority and the National Health Service in Scotland.
-Sir Donald served as Chairman of the London Stock Exchange plc. from 2000 to 2003 and as Director General of the U.K.'s Office of Telecommunications (Oftel) from 1993 to 1998.
-From 1997 to 2000, he served as Chairman of Action 2000, the U.K.'s Millennium Bug campaign.
-In 1998, Chancellor Gordon Brown appointed him as Chairman of the Government's Review of the U.K. banking sector, and from 1999 to 2004, he served as Chairman of SMG plc., one of Scotland's leading broadcasters.
-Sir Donald holds an M.A. degree in law and an honorary L.L.D. degree from the University of Aberdeen and an M.B.A. degree from Manchester Business School, the University of Manchester, as well as an honorary L.L.D. degree from the University of Aberdeen.
+Sir Donald served as Chairman of the London Stock Exchange plc. from 2000 to 2003 and as Director General of the U.K.’s Office of Telecommunications (Oftel) from 1993 to 1998.
+From 1997 to 2000, he served as Chairman of Action 2000, the U.K.’s Millennium Bug campaign.
+In 1998, Chancellor Gordon Brown appointed him as Chairman of the Government’s Review of the U.K. banking sector.
+From 1999 to 2004, he served as Chairman of SMG plc., one of Scotland’s leading broadcasters.
+Sir Donald holds an M.A. degree from the University of Aberdeen and an M.B.A. degree from Manchester Business School, the University of Manchester, as well as an honorary L.L.D. degree from the University of Aberdeen.
 He was a member of The Institute of Chartered Accountants in Scotland between 1967 and 2011.

 Thomas W. Horton has served as a director of the Company since December 2008.
-Mr. Horton has been Chairman of American Airlines Group Inc. (formed upon the merger of AMR Corporation (AMR) and US Airways Group, Inc.) since December 2013 and Chairman of American Airlines, Inc. (American) since November 2011.
+Mr. Horton was Chairman of American Airlines Group Inc. (formed upon the merger of AMR Corporation (AMR) and US Airways Group, Inc.) from December 2013 to June 2014 and Chairman of American Airlines, Inc. (American) from November 2011 to June 2014.
 He was Chairman and Chief Executive Officer of AMR and Chief Executive Officer of American from November 2011 to December 2013, and President of AMR and American from July 2010 to December 2013.
 He served as Executive Vice President and Chief Financial Officer of AMR and American from March 2006 to July 2010.
 He served as Vice Chairman and Chief Financial Officer of AT&T Corporation (AT&T) from January 2002 to February 2006.
-Prior to joining AT&T, Mr. Horton was Senior Vice President and Chief Financial Officer of AMR from January 2000 to 2002 and served in numerous management positions with AMR since 1985.
-In November 2011, AMR and American filed voluntary petitions for reorganization under Federal bankruptcy laws, and emerged from bankruptcy in December 2013.
+Prior to joining AT&T, Mr. Horton was Senior Vice President and Chief Financial Officer of AMR from January 2000 to January 2002 and served in numerous management positions with AMR since 1985.
+AMR and American filed voluntary petitions for reorganization under Federal bankruptcy laws in November 2011 and emerged from bankruptcy in December 2013.
 Mr. Horton has been a director of Wal-Mart Stores, Inc. since November 2014.
 Mr. Horton holds a B.B.A. degree in accounting from Baylor University and an M.B.A. degree from Southern Methodist University.